ClubExpressions/clubexpr-web/README.md

 * [`:profile-page`](#profile-page) map containing user data
 * `:current-series-id` string identifying the current series
 * [`:current-series`](#current-series) map containing the data of the current-series
+* `:teacher-testing` boolean : is a teacher testing?
+* `:teacher-testing-idx` number : index of the expression currently tested
+* `:teacher-attempt` : the Club Code for the teacher's test, as a string
+* `:teacher-attempt-error` : error of the attempt of the teacher, as a string
 * [`:series-page`](#series-page) vector containing the series of the user
 * `:editing-series` boolean : are we editing the current series?
 * [`:series-filtering`](#series-filtering) map with `:filters`, data related to filters and